-When I first heard that we got to experience Haiti, I was thinking that we were visiting a town like we do when we go to Mexico: nice touristy areas but then also the side with real life clearly visible and ready for visitors to interact with and contribute to.
+When I first heard that we got to visit Haiti, I was thinking that we were visiting a town like we do when we go to Mexico: nice touristy areas but then also the side with real life clearly visible and ready for visitors to interact with and contribute to.
 Well, Labadee was not like that at all.
 The cruise port and activity areas of Labadee, Haiti are privately owned by Royal Caribbean so they’re fully managed and manicured for the most pleasant cruise guest experience.
 Initially this bummed me out as I wanted to see Haiti and its unfiltered culture, but once there, I was quite glad that I got to have a day of just relaxation; a trip to the other side of Haiti will be required in the future though.

-How to visit Labadee, Haiti
+How to Visit Labadee, Haiti